2019 MINI Countryman John Cooper Works ALL4

 - Autonomously guides the Countryman into a parallel parking spot with minimal driver intervention.

-The 2018 Mini Countryman is a small wagon that carves out a unique niche by providing a playful alternative to typical subcompact crossovers.
-It's the largest vehicle Mini builds, but its size is comparable to that of a small SUV such as the Mazda CX-3 and Honda HR-V. As with other Minis, the Countryman's trims have similar feature content; they are instead differentiated by the engines underhood.
-There are multiple packages and stand-alone options between the four trim levels, offering greater customization options than usual in this class.
+The 2019 Mini Countryman is a small wagon that carves out a unique niche by providing a playful alternative to typical subcompact crossovers.
+It's the largest vehicle Mini builds, but its size is comparable to that of a small SUV such as the Mazda CX-3 or the Honda HR-V. As with other Minis, the Countryman has changed its features structure for 2019.
+Four powertrains are available, each offered in three distinct trims.
+As you upgrade to the more expensive trims, additional paint, interior trim and options become available.
+The Mini Countryman notably offers greater customization options than usual in this class.

-The 2018 Countryman is a bargain compared to other Minis.
-Though the starting price is higher than those of the other passenger-friendly Minis in the lineup, equip them to match the Countryman's starting spec and you'll find the Countryman is actually less expensive than the Clubman and just slightly pricier than the four-door Hatchback.
-On the other hand, the Countryman commands a significant premium over competing subcompact SUVs and small wagons.
+The Countryman commands a significant premium over competing subcompact SUVs and small wagons.
 Its high-quality interior materials, funky design and sporty driving characteristics are unusual for the segment, and might just tip the scales in its favor.
-If you want to jump into a thrilling wagon that doesn't fit the mold, use Edmunds' shopping tools to research and visualize your perfect 2018 Mini Countryman.
+If you want to jump into a thrilling wagon that doesn't fit the mold, use Edmunds' shopping tools to research and visualize your perfect 2019 Mini Countryman.

 Edmunds Expert Reviews